Page updated 4/11/2017

 All applicants considered for appointment must pass a comprehensive security clearance, character and suitability check.
 These investigations take from a few weeks to several months to complete.
 If you are selected for a position you will be appointed conditionally, pending the results of the investigation.

-Individuals selected for overseas assignment are generally required to sign a transportation agreement.
+Individuals selected for overseas jobs are generally required to sign a transportation agreement.
 Typically, overseas tours last from twelve to thirty-six months.

 Foreign Language Requirements

 A foreign language that would not be a position requirement in the States may be required for certain overseas job positions.
 The job announcement will specify if a language is required.
 Several agencies appoint candidates without the required language skill and give them a period of time to develop acceptable language proficiency